shaymelamud95/------------/readme.md

 aws cloudformation create-stack --stack-name ${PREFIX}-infrastructure-stack --template-body file://infrastructure.yaml --parameters ParameterKey=Prefix,ParameterValue=${PREFIX} --capabilities CAPABILITY_NAMED_IAM

 Step 7:
-before continue with cloudformation templates lets build a docker and push it to the registry:
+before continue with cloudformation templates lets build a docker and push it to the registry: lets automate it with jenkins

+Template: jenkins_ec2.yaml

+Purpose: Creates an EC2 instance for Jenkins to manage CI/CD pipelines.

+Execution:
+Step 8: Jenkins EC2 Instance
+bash
+Copy code
+aws cloudformation create-stack --stack-name ${PREFIX}jenkins-ec2-stack --template-body file://jenkins_ec2.yaml --parameters ParameterKey=Prefix,ParameterValue=${PREFIX} --capabilities CAPABILITY_NAMED_IAM

+Verification:

+in this EC2 jenkins is allready installed enabled and started, check : sudo systemctl status jenkins

+Go to the EC2 Console and verify that the instance is created.
+Once the instance is running, access Jenkins on http://<instance-ip>:8080 to configure and set up pipelines for the microservices.

+configure jenkins as it says, copy password create user ec. when you have jenkins installed:

+(or you have jenkins pre installed just make SG and route for the new VPC to comunicate)

+Execution:
-Step 8: ECS Task Definitions
+Step 9: ECS Task Definitions

 Template: ecs_tasks.yaml

 Purpose: Defines ECS task definitions for both microservices, specifying container configurations, environment variables, and IAM roles.

-Execution:

 bash
 Copy code